RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4503d/

 Observations about the way the world *actually works*.
 1) Donald Trump is popular because hate messages and team sports of A hates B and B hates A are popular.
-2) Entertainment leader Donald Trump, Reality TV "The Apprentice" star Donald Trump is what people flock to every day on Reddit / Bluesky / Twitter / Fox News entertainemnt venues.
-Amusment mills.
-3) Putin won an informaito war against Reddit using the Internet Research Agency and Cambridge Analytica since year 2013 and Reddit community can not go to nonfiction books and learning on the subject.
+2) Entertainment leader Donald Trump, Reality TV "The Apprentice" star Donald Trump is what people flock to every day on Reddit / Bluesky / Twitter / Fox News entertainment venues.
+Amusement mills.
+3) Putin won an information war against Reddit using the Internet Research Agency and Cambridge Analytica since year 2013 and Reddit community can not go to nonfiction books and learning on the subject.
 Denial abounds.
-4) Sports and fiction are very popular and sports-based governing and entertainment-based governing is far more popular than science-based nonfiction seirous thinking governing.
+4) Sports and fiction are very popular and sports-based governing and entertainment-based governing is far more popular than science-based nonfiction serious thinking governing.
 "Sleep Joe Biden" and intelligence is boring in the real world of screen game addicts.
 5) The human brain is not a logic machine.  ... ... ... https://www.cbsnews.com/news/cambridge-analytica-ceo-alexander-nix-data-firm-describes-shadow-election-tactics-2018-03-19/ "The two fundamental human driver when it comes to taking information on board effectively are hopes and fears, and many of those are unspoken and the even unconscious -- you didn't know that was a fear until you saw something that just evoked that reaction from you," Turnbull explained in a meeting with a reporter posing as "Ranjan," a prospective client from Sri Lanka.
 He continued, "And our job is to get, is to drop the bucket further down the well than anybody else to understand what are those really deep-seated underlying fears, concerns.
 There is no good fighting an election campaign on the facts because actually it's all about emotion."

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng45tn5/

 Social media laugh track, note the "LMAO" in the message.
-Everything is entertainment and nobody on Reddit wants to actaully teach and educate nonfiction about the Russian information war defeating the USA since year 2013.
-Becaues it isn't funny and amusing that USA lost to Putin.
+Everything is entertainment and nobody on Reddit wants to actually teach and educate nonfiction about the Russian information war defeating the USA since year 2013.
+Because it isn't funny and amusing that USA lost to Putin.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng4682d/

-Everyone should have thier own personl interpretationof which side of the road to drive their car on.
+Everyone should have their own personal interpretation of which side of the road to drive their car on.
 What a mind-fuck message payload on Reddit systems.
 That the most important thing is nobody agrees.
 Choose your own fiction, exactly what Donald Trump and Putin are promoting, fiction over nonfiction reality.
-Every person lets their own favorte science fiction school or Fox News HDTV teachers determine what is important.
+Every person lets their own favorite science fiction school or Fox News HDTV teachers determine what is important.
 While actual serious and important difficult topics are avoided. ... ... ...
 “If all information is seen as part of a war, out go any dreams of a global information space where ideas flow freely, bolstering deliberative democracy.
 Instead, the best future one can hope for is an ‘information peace’, in which each side respects the other’s ‘information sovereignty’: a **favoured concept of both Beijing and Moscow**, and essentially a cover for enforcing censorship.” ― Peter Pomerantsev, This Is Not Propaganda: Adventures in the War Against Reality, 2019.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng46l3j/